Volunteer with Us

 When is the next recruitment or information session?

-- Twenty10 incorporating GLCS NSW usually runs two recruitment intakes per year, depending on program need.
+- Twenty10 incorporating GLCS NSW usually runs one or two recruitment intakes per year, depending on program need.

 - Dates are sent out at least one month prior to everyone who has joined our volunteering interest list by completing an application form, and are also published on our website.

 What if I can't attend the information session or intake training?